pythonarcade/arcade/doc/tutorials/compiling_with_nuitka/index.rst

     platforms.

-    To compile for a different platform than your current one, you may be able to use a Virtual Machine or WINE, but those are not officially supported and are not covered in this tutorial.
+    To compile for a different platform than your current one, you may be able to use a Virtual Machine or WINE/Proton.
+However, these options are not officially supported and are not covered in this tutorial.

 Compiling a Simple Arcade Script
 --------------------------------